 * Wrote and composed a new lullaby for all parents out there called Cutie Baby.

-* Wrote a 150-page book in its third edition for 2020 entitled, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.
+* Wrote a 200-page book in its 5th edition for 2022 entitled, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.
 The book empowers employees with their legal rights and provides a framework for how to negotiate a healthy severance package.
 Never quit, get laid off instead.

-* Launched the Financial Samurai Forum where we talk about early retirement, real estate investing, stocks, bonds, career strategies, negotiating a severance, entrepreneurship and more.
+* Launched the Financial Samurai Forum in 2019.
+We talk about early retirement, real estate investing, stocks, bonds, career strategies, negotiating a severance, entrepreneurship and more.

 Financial Samurai Site Statistics

 * Reader demographics: Majority are ages 25-45, college educated, top 20% income earners, 30% with net worth of over $500,000.
 Roughly 30% are accredited investors.
 Here’s a comprehensive post highlighting the Financial Samurai Reader Demographic based off over 80 surveys conducted since 2012.